PeteMontgomery/mucon/readme.md

   - read only filesystems
   - block egress

-18 Heuristics to Discover your Contexts Boundaries, Cyrille Martraire
+18 Heuristics to Discover your Contexts Boundaries Cyrille Martraire
 ---------------------------------------------------
 This was really really useful, real life examples of DDD